 The natural sciences have an important role in the study of immortality that is easily overlooked.
-One role is to provide evidence relevant to the possibility of surviving death, that is, to whether death necessarily represents the permanent end of our existence as individuals.
+One role is to provide evidence relevant to the possibility of surviving death, that is, whether death necessarily represents the permanent end of our existence as individuals.
 How, if at all, could bodies be preserved, revivified, etc., so as to achieve resurrection and eternal immortality?
 Science may also be helpful in assessing the plausibility of human beings having immaterial and immortal souls, as well as in analyzing events that might bear on whether immortality is possible.
 The social sciences can further contribute to our understanding of immortality by investigating how our beliefs about death and immortality are acquired and how these beliefs are embedded within larger systems of cultural practices and attitudes.

 Philosophy has a particularly crucial role in the scholarly investigation of immortality.
-Many of the questions investigated by Project researchers falls squarely within metaphysics, the branch of philosophy concerning with what exists and the nature of reality.
-Other questions prominent in Project-supported research are fundamentally axiological or ethical: about whether we should desire immortality, what we should hope immortality would be, and why.
+Many of the questions investigated by Project researchers fall squarely within metaphysics, the branch of philosophy concerning what exists and the nature of reality.
+Other questions prominent in Project-supported research are fundamentally axiological or ethical: whether we should desire immortality; what we should hope immortality would be, and why.
 The intersection of metaphysics and ethics (for example, in research addressing whether immortality's desirability depends on us personally surviving death) is an especially fruitful area of research.
 Philosophy is also well suited to contribute to our understanding of immortality indirectly, by considering how our beliefs and attitudes surrounding immortality relate to or reflect our beliefs and attitudes concerning death and mortality.

 Finally, immortality and religious belief can be severed.
-Some of the conceptions of immortality considered earlier - the biological, digital, and collective afterlife conceptions in particular - do not tend to rest on religious premises or posit a supernatural or divine power.
+Some of the conceptions of immortality considered earlier-the biological, digital, and collective afterlife conceptions in particular-do not tend to rest on religious premises or posit a supernatural or divine power.
 Nevertheless, the vast majority of those who have believed in immortality have also accepted a theological worldview.
 This is unsurprising, since a central function served by religion and spirituality is to offer believers guidance regarding their mortality.
 Indeed, there is hardly a religious belief system that does not advance an account of the nature or significance of death and of what (if anything) the afterlife is like.
 Theology thus has a distinctive place in inquiry into immortality.
 Project researchers discuss a wide range of religious conceptions and draw attention to controversies regarding these questions within different religious traditions.

-IV.
+III.
 NOTEWORTHY PROJECT-SUPPORTED RESEARCH

 The 34 subgrants funded through the Immortality Project generated a large body of research.
 Of this research, this report's authors judged the following nine items (or sets of items) as the most noteworthy.
-In addition to being of high scholarly quality, these items are likely to be both accessible and interesting to the general public.

-Nature of immortality
+Nature of Immortality

-Several of the most noteworthy Project research products investigate how immortality can be understood, especially within religions that have traditionally posited an afterlife.
+Several projects investigate how immortality can be understood, especially within religions that have traditionally posited an afterlife.